aosabook/500lines/search-engine/README.md

 4 million postings in RAM
-which takes up around a quarter gig of RAM before sorting them and writing them to a file, which typically ends up being about 3MB compressed. <!-- XXX check this -->
+which takes up around a quarter gig of RAM before sorting them and writing them to a file, which typically ends up being about 12MB compressed.

 On modern solid-state drives,
 this kind of locality of reference